codacy/codacy-ruff/docs/description/PYI019_custom-type-var-for-self.md

 fix, as the type variable could still be used by other functions, methods or classes.
 See unused-private-type-var for a rule that will clean up unused private type variables.
+Fix safety
 The fix is only marked as unsafe if there is the possibility that it might delete a comment from your code.
+Availability
+Because this rule relies on the third-party typing_extensions module for Python versions before 3.11, its diagnostic will not be emitted, and no fix will be offered, if typing_extensions imports have been disabled by the lint.typing-extensions linter option.
 ```